DilanCF/CMSC412_notes/lecture/Lecture18.md

 ![Alt text](image-21.png)
 Can we do better than just estimating averages?
-* Only if we know where everyhting is beforehand
+* Only if we know where everything is beforehand

-Transfer time depends on whwrre we are making transer from
+Transfer time depends on where we are making transfer from

 These days, most disk drives have their own cache
-* WHenever you request sector, whole track copy is stored in the cache
+* Whenever you request sector, whole track copy is stored in the cache

 ![Alt text](image-22.png)